DataGraph

 By default, the Fill is set to ‘Nothing’.
 Use the menu to change the fill to solid colors, patterns, gradients, or noise.

-Here the Include in range is box is unchecked, thus shapes can extend beyond the axes box without changing the range.
+Here, the Include in range box is unchecked; thus, shapes can extend beyond the axes box without changing the range.

-The Clip with axis range checkbox specifies whether or not to clip the shape when it does go beyond the boundary of the axis.
+The Clip with axis range checkbox specifies whether or not to clip the shape when it goes beyond the axis’s boundary.

 Here is the same image as above with the Clip with axis range box checked.